nitinpo-Kore/SAVGW-infrastructure/packer/jambonz-feature-server/README.md

-# jambonz-feature-server
+# savgw-feature-server

-A [packer](https://www.packer.io/) template to build an AMI for the jambonz feature server.
+A [packer](https://www.packer.io/) template to build an AMI for the SAVGW feature server.
 The base linux distro is Debian 10 (buster).

 ## Installing